 In 1077, Emperor Enrico IV° allowed the construction of the castle and its fortifications.
-In 1405, Lazise was incorporated into the Republic of Venice becoming a centre of primary importance for trafficking and for the control of the lake.
-In 1509, due to its commercial importance, was scene of clashes between the Venetian Republic and the League of Cambray, period when the Venetians sank a galea and two fuste (thinner, lighter and faster galea) into the lake in front of the port.
-The only remained Galea, is still present on the bottom of the lake.
-The historic centre of the city is surrounded by city walls built around the ninth century and strengthened by the Scaligeri in 1329.
+In 1405, Lazise was incorporated into the Republic of Venice becoming a center of primary importance for trafficking and for the control of the lake.
+In 1509, due to its commercial importance, was a scene of clashes between the Venetian Republic and the League of Cambray, period when the Venetians sank a galea and two Fuste (thinner, lighter and faster galea) into the lake in front of the port.
+The only remained Galea is still present on the bottom of the lake.
+The historic center of the city is surrounded by city walls built around the ninth century and strengthened by the Scaligeri in 1329.

 Between 1375 and 1381 was made the fortress on the south-west with inside the military dock and piazza d’armi (square).
 In 1300, was built the commercial dock with the arsenal (today Dogana Veneta) which was the trading centre of the Serenissima.
 To enter the old town, you pass through the southern door with the effigy of Saint Mark Lion (Porta del Lion).
 On the left, the castle towers built in the ninth century.
 From Palazzo Comunale (town hall) located in Piazza Vittorio Emanuele, you can see the small port.
 Nearby, the church of San Nicolò, late twelfth century – with an apse rebuilt in 1595 and a bell tower dating end ’700.
 Inside, the fresco “Madonna in Trono” half fourteenth century and other incompleted Giotto’s frescoes.